evaletolab/karibou-api/README.md

 logs in (any request to `/auth/twitter`).

 ### Users API
-`:username` is a user name user has on GitHub.
+`:username` is a user name user has on twitter.

 #### Get user data
 `GET /users/:username`